AcademySoftwareFoundation/wg-usd/README.md

 ## Meetings

 See the [ASWF public calendar](https://lists.aswf.io/calendar).
-This WG meets _meeting day/time and frequency TBD_.

-_provide the Zoom/conference call details_
+This WG meets every other Wednesday (opposite to the ASWF TAC meeting) from 2-2:50pm US/Pacific time and are open to anyone that is interested in participating in the working group.

+You can review past meeting notes [here](meetings).

+For the next WG meeting, you can propose agenda items as a pull request against those meeting notes.

+### Conference call details

+Join from PC, Mac, Linux, iOS or Android: https://zoom.us/j/696327671

-## In-person meetings
+### In-person meetings

 None planned at this time.

-## Meeting notes

-Meeting notes, recordings, and any presentations made during WG meetings are available [here](meetings).